igorkasyanchuk/sidekiq_log_analyzer/README.md

 Just run `sidekiq_log_analyser` in any folder and specify path to sidekiq.log file.

 By default it's `log/sidekiq.log` or you can do `sidekiq_log_analyser path/to/file.log`.

+## TODO

+- specify range for dates in report
+- show crashes and maybe some other info
+- export to HTML/JS/CSS format
+- export to PDF

 ## Development